 He said “Let there be Fish in the waters,” and they were.

 And so on.

-11 GOD (ELKM) judgment is like water.
-As the second verse in Genesis says, “the wind (spirit) of ELoHiM was hovering over the waters…” (Genesis 1:2) implying that –
+The second verse in Genesis says, “the wind (spirit) of ELoHiM was hovering over the waters…” (Genesis 1:2) implying that –

 1. ELHM’s Throne of Judgment hovers over the waters

 2. ELHM would use Water as a whip, as in Noah’s Flood

 4. ELHM’s justice is even and equal to all, like water’s surface

 11. GOD (ELKM) judges by our deeds, rather than by character.